-At The Newmarket Dental Clinic in Norrwich, we’ll take the time to walk you through every step of your dental implant surgery.
+At The Newmarket Road Dental Clinic in Norwich, we’ll take the time to walk you through every step of your dental implant surgery.

 The dentist will walk you through the complete dental implant procedure, address any questions you might have and inform you of all your treatment options.

 Dental implants (also often known as tooth or teeth implants) are small titanium posts that mimic the function of tooth roots.
 They are surgically placed below the gum and bone tissue by the implant surgeon, recreating the lost tooth root to support a prosthetic tooth.

 A dental implant is typically composed of titanium or a titanium alloy as these are extremely durable and have been shown to combine well with bone.

 Yes, and in many cases, they are considered stronger.
 After treatment, you can enjoy all your favourite foods while benefiting from a healthy, aesthetically-pleasing prosthetic/replacement tooth.

 Your dental surgeon will complete a comprehensive oral examination and review of your medical history to determine if a dental implant would be a good option for your unique situation.
 The ideal implant patient is over 18 yrs of age, in good general/dental health and is free of periodontal disease.

 It’s also crucial that there is enough bone within the jaw for the implant to be inserted within , although there are bone augmentation procedures which can help in cases where bone mass is wanting.
 Generally , if you’re healthy enough to undergo a tooth extraction, you’re healthy enough for a dental implant.